 When you have periodontal disease, you are at a higher risk of developing a number of other health conditions including diabetes, cardiovascular disease, stroke, and even some types of cancer.
-Pregnant women who have periodontal disease are at risk for giving birth to babies with a lower birth weight.
+Pregnant women who have periodontal disease are at risk of giving birth to babies with lower birth weight.

 At AZ Cosmetic and Family Dentistry, we take your periodontal health very seriously.
 We’ll work carefully with you to prevent periodontal disease from ever taking hold.
 If you do develop the condition or if you already have it, we’ll provide the care and treatments you need to stop it in its tracks.

 Periodontal disease is often simply called gum disease, but this name is actually a bit misleading.
 In addition to affecting your gums, this chronic inflammatory disease also attacks the bone beneath your gums.

 The signs of the early stages of periodontal disease are well known.
 Your gums become red and puffy, the tissue becomes irritated, and you may see blood in the sink when you brush or floss your teeth.
 If you are experiencing these early symptoms of periodontal disease, it’s not too late.
 Call our office today and schedule an appointment with Dr. Narra.
 She can assess your condition and create a treatment plan to prevent the disease from developing further.

 In its advanced stages, your gum tissue recedes, and your teeth appear to become longer.
 As the disease attacks the bone beneath your gums, your teeth will become loose and eventually fall out.
 Periodontal disease is the number one reason for missing teeth in adults.